ParallelMaths/parallel/pages/7-04-sundogs-random-dots.md

 </div>

-A collection of mathematical challenges designed to stretch your brain.
+Here is this week's collection of mathematical challenges designed to stretch your brain.

 * Start and stop whenever you like – your work will be saved each time.
 * But it is better to tackle each Parallelogram in one go.
-*	Complete by 7pm Sunday if your whole class is doing Parallelograms.
 *	Return after 7pm on Sunday to find your score, answers and explanations.
 *	Make sure you complete every challenge and hit the SUBMIT button.